-If you are going to cook for yourself, most of the leftovers will freeze or keep in the fridge or store cupboard, and you can spread them out over more days.
-I have tried to put in as many festive flavours as I could, using seasonal spices, cranberry sauce, stuffing, sage and mince pies.
+If you are going to cook for just yourself, most of the leftovers will freeze or keep in the fridge or store cupboard, and you can spread them out over more days.

-You will need to buy or have available in the cupboard the following list which was priced at Asda in November 2018
+You will need to buy or have available in the cupboard the following list which was priced at Asda.com in October 2019.
+At the date of pricing, there wasn’t very much mincemeat showing online, so I’ve assumed the same price as last year.
+I’ll check again in a couple of weeks.

 Vegetarian Christmas Recipes

 |23rd December||mixed spice toast||spicy lentil soup||stuffed pancakes, mixed veg with cranberries and chestnuts|

 |Xmas Eve||clementine pancakes||jkt potato with parsnip spread||Savoury vegan walnut and chestnut crumble, served with mash|

 |Xmas Day||mincemeat pancakes||Chestnut, cranberry and walnut tart, parsnip & sprout dauphinoise, sauteed red cabbage.

 Pot au Chocolat, served with a Spice Biscuit